AndrewPiterov/given_when_then_unit_test/README.md

 * Collision with [mocktail](https://pub.dev/packages/mocktail) or [mockito](https://pub.dev/packages/mockito) packages which bring `where` method too, you can hide `when` and use `whenn` of this package like below

-But prefere to hide and rename imports like so.
+But prefer to hide and rename imports like so.

 ```dart
 import 'package:mocktail/mocktail.dart' hide when;